 Welcome to our Ultimate 2018 Guide to driving traffic to your blog posts, videos, infographics and more.
 This is Part 2, focusing on our top tips for how best to use social media to full effect.

-(Find Part 1, which focuses on how to choose your content topics and titles, here)
+(Find Part 1, which focuses on how to choose your content topics and titles, on our blog index page)

 Creating social media posts linking to your content should be a no brainer if you’re seeking to get the word out.
 Here’s how you can make sure it’s effective.